Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Approach

-With the decompiled and original code prepared, we matched preprocessed functions with decompiled functions and organize them by the binary in which they occur.
+We then matched preprocessed functions with decompiled functions and organize them by binary.
 We do this so as not to leak information during training; a reverse engineer will attempt to analyze one or more binaries at once, without access to the original source.
-Within each binary, we compute and store the call graph between functions in that binary.
+Within each binary, we compute and store the call graph between functions.

-\paragraph{Deduplication.} \emph{Data leakage} is a key risk in machine learning.
-Machine learning models tend to ``memorize'' examples in the training dataset; evaluating a model on examples in the training set leads to inflated, unrealistic results.
-Thus, an important dataset preparation step is to check that training and evaluation sets are disjoint.
-As we discuss in Section~\ref{sec:limitations} the risk of data leakage via pretraining is relatively low for neural decompilation.
-However, the risk of data leakage during finetuning on this constructed dataset remains, because duplicates on GitHub are common~\cite{spinellis2020dataset}.